Nau mai, haere mai. Welcome to Russell Street School!

 Please feel free to come and talk with any of the team if you have questions or queries.

-Transition to School Director
+Transition to School Leads

 Pre-enrolling your child is quick and easy.
 All you need to do is fill in the Pre-Enrolment Form on our website.
 Pre-enrolling your child means that we know they are coming and can be prepared for their arrival.
 If your pre-enrolment is delayed we will work with you in making the move a smooth entry to school but may not have the necessary time for a full set of transition sessions.
 If you are not living in our enrolment zone, filling in the pre-enrolment form will put your child on the list for any upcoming ballots.